Abstract

 • Stand as Content Delivery Network

-Dynamic content caching is a relatively new concept
+Dynamic content caching is a relatively new concept.

-Appropriate Cache Expiry
+CDN Cache Expiry

 • For time-sensitive content, setting a cache expiry time is important